 From a criminal law standpoint, hit-and-run incidents can range from relatively minor misdemeanors to serious felony crimes, depending largely on the degree of injury or property damage.
 North Carolina law takes these crimes seriously for good reason.
 When people remain at the scene, they are available to render immediate assistance and help.
 Even when they cause an accident, they can still save lives after the fact.

-Our Charlotte hit and run lawyers are often called upon to help victims of hit-and-run accidents explore their legal options when they cannot turn to the liable party to seek compensation for their injuries and other damages.
+Our Charlotte car accident lawyers are often called upon to help victims of hit-and-run accidents explore their legal options when they cannot turn to the liable party to seek compensation for their injuries and other damages.
 Unfortunately, their options are limited unless they can find the offender.
 In most cases, drivers flee the scene when it is in their best interest to do so.
-But sometimes, their consciences cause them to attempt do the right thing.
+But sometimes, their consciences cause them to attempt to do the right thing.

 An Unusual Conscience Attack Helps Get Police to the Scene of a Recent Hit-and-Run Accident